ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 # Account abstraction {#account-abstraction}

-Today, users interact with Ethereum using **externally owned accounts (EOAs)**.
-These are the only entities that can initiate a transaction or execute functions in smart contracts, and they pay gas fees in ETH whenever those transactions change Ethereum's state.
-Account abstraction aims to relax this constraint to allow smart contract wallets to initiate transactions too.
-This allows users to flexibly program more security and better user experiences into their accounts.
+Users interact with Ethereum using **[externally owned accounts (EOAs)](/glossary/#eoa)**, and using an EOA is the only way to create a transaction or execute a smart contract.
+Account abstraction will allow smart contract wallets to create transactions, letting users flexibly program more security and better user experiences into their accounts.

 Account abstraction is an upgrade that makes smart contract wallets first-class citizens, natively supported on Ethereum.
 Those smart contract wallets unlock many benefits for the user, including: